Jamill-hallak/Foundry_DeFi_StableCoin/README.md

 ## About

 The project demonstrates the creation of a decentralized stablecoin system with functionalities for collateral deposits and token minting.
-It focuses on core testing strategies, including fuzz and invariant testing, ensuring the robustness of the system.
-The repository is streamlined and free from third-party tools like Slither and GitLab, focusing purely on Foundry's capabilities.
+It focuses on core testing strategies, including fuzz and invariant testing, ensuring the robustness of the system, focusing purely on Foundry's capabilities.

 ---